experimentarium/times/docs/part-2/06-equations.md

 - When **c**=\'ACT\', the equation defines a bound on the amount of activity in proportion to the flows in the group **cg**, on the ANNUAL level.
 - When **cg**=\'ACT\', the equation defines a bound on the amount of flow of **c** in proportion to the activity, on the level of the process flow variable for **c**.
 - When **c**=**cg**, and **c** is a member of the default shadow group, the share equation is generated for the flow of **c** in the total flow of commodities in the SPG, and either on the group level or on the WEEKLY level, whichever is higher.
 This feature makes it easy to define e.g. daily share constraints for a DAYNITE level process, such as fuel shares for plug-in hybrid cars.
-- When the process is a storage process, the only valid share specification is *FLO_SHAR~r,v,p,c,\'ACT\',s,bd~*, where c is the discharge commodity of a timeslice storage.
+- When the process is a storage process, the only valid share specification is <i>FLO_SHAR<sub>r,v,p,c,'ACT',s,bd</sub></i>, where c is the discharge commodity of a timeslice storage.
 This generates a constraint between the output flow and the storage activity, which can be useful e.g. for preventing the use of the storage for a by-pass operation.
 The **cg** is set automatically to the SPG when the *FLO_SHAR* is converted into *FLO_ASHAR.*

 $$EQ(l)\_ASHAR_{r,v,t,p,c,cg,s}\ni \left( \begin{array}{r}
 \& rtp\_vintyr_{r,v,t,p}\land \left( rpcs\_var_{r,p,c,s}\vee \left( (c ='ACT')\land annual_{s} \right) \right) \\